splunk/public-o11y-docs/gdi/monitors-monitoring/cadvisor.rst

 expose cAdvisor on a network port, even though they are running it within Kubelet.

-.. :note:: The Splunk Distribution of OpenTelemetry Collector has limitations in managed environments like Amazon EKS.
+.. :note:: The Splunk Distribution of OpenTelemetry Collector has limitations in managed environments such as Amazon EKS.
    For example, the collector cannot collect specific cgroup metrics exposed by cAdvisor, such as ``container_cpu_cfs_*``.
    The ``kubeletstats`` receiver also does not expose these metrics by default.